code-chandan/MechaGrip/journal.md

 ---

 ### July 13th Desighned the gripper
-on the morning of 13th july I made a gripper for my robotic arm, the basic idea was just to make it good enough so that it can hold my solder parts and basically hold boards more than anythign else, so i went with the zig zag type design and attached one of the servos so that it works well, this wansnt hard at all, for me the easiest part of building the entire robot was the gripper, although it took more time, it was just for detailing stuff on it, not for functionality, it is perfect
+On July 13th, I woke up and immediately started working on the robotic arm's gripper.
+The objective was fairly simple: I only needed something sturdy enough to support a few boards or my solder parts, nothing too fancy.
+I just wanted something that works; I wasn't going for industrial precision or anything.
+Since flat is boring, I decided on a zigzag design and added one of the servos to make it more dynamic.
+Unexpectedly, this was most likely the simplest aspect of building the entire robot.
+Yes, it took a while, but only because I overdid the details, making sure it was neat, balanced, and not a hastily drawn-out afterthought.
+But in a functional sense?
+It's flawless.
+It doesn't slip, grabs what it needs to, and it looks kind of cool.
+I'm genuinely pleased with how this section turned out.

 time spent: 3 hours